|Your Taiwan CPA - An Affordable Taiwan Chartered Accountant & Legal Services Firm|

 A Limited Partnership

-Taiwan Limited Partnership Act has been effective since Nov 30, 2015.
+Taiwan Limited Partnership Act has been effective since Nov.
+30, 2015.
 A Limited partnership is a for-profit juridical person organized and registered under Limited Partnership Act.
-A limited partnership shall be composed of at least one general partner and one limited partner who agrees to make capital contribution to the partnership.
+A limited partnership shall consist of at least one general partner and one limited partner who agrees to make capital contribution to the partnership.
 A juridical person may be a General Partner provided that it shall designate a natural person as its representative to exercise, on its behalf, the duties of a general partner.
 The General Partner shall be directly or indirectly responsible for actual business operation of a limited partnership and shall be jointly and severally liable when the assets of the limited partnership are not sufficient to meet its liabilities.
 A Limited Partner is a partner with liability limited to the amount of his or her capital contribution under a limited partnership agreement.
 The responsible person of a limited partnership must be one of the general partners of the limited partnership.
 Any managerial officer or liquidator of the limited partnership who acts within the scope of such duties is also a responsible person.
-A Limited Partnership is not qualified to hire foreign employee, and its owner is not qualified to have a working permit.
+A Limited Partnership is not qualified to hire foreign employees, and its owner is not qualified to have a work permit.